-Title 5 Sections 59300 et seq.
+Age Discrimination in Employmnet Act of 1967 (ADEA):

+Americans with Disabilities Act of 1990 (ADA)

-All forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law, as well as this policy, and will not be tolerated.
+All forms of harassment are contrary to basic standards of conduct between individuals.
+State and federal law and this policy prohibit harassment and the District will not tolerate harassment.
 The District is committed to providing an academic and work environment that respects the dignity of individuals and groups.
-The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.
-It shall also be free of other unlawful harassment, including that which is based on any of the following statuses: race, ethnicity, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation of any person, or because he or she is perceived to have one or more of the foregoing characteristics.
+The District shall be free of unlawful harassment, including that which is based on any of the following statuses: race, ethnicity, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation, or because he/she/they is perceived to have one or more of the foregoing characteristics.

 The District seeks to foster an environment in which all employees and students feel free to report incidents of harassment without fear of retaliation or reprisal.
 Therefore, the District also strictly prohibits retaliation against any individual for filing a complaint of harassment or for participating in a harassment investigation.
 Such conduct is illegal and constitutes a violation of this policy.
-All allegations of retaliation will be swiftly and thoroughly investigated.
-If the District determines that retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
+The District will investigate all allegations of retaliation swiftly and thoroughly.
+If the District determines that someone has retaliated, it will take all reasonable steps within its power to stop such conduct.
 Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.

-Any student or employee who believes that he/she has been harassed or retaliated against in violation of this policy should immediately report such incidents by following the procedures described in AP 3435 titled Discrimination and Harassment Investigations.
-Supervisors are mandated to report all incidents of harassment and retaliation that come to their attention.
+Any student, employee, unpaid intern, or volunteer who believes that he/she/they has been harassed or retaliated against in violation of this policy should immediately report such incidents by following the procedures described in AP 3435.
+The District requires supervisors to report all incidents of harassment and retaliation that come to their attention.

 This policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
 In addition, this policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities and compensation.

-To this end the Chancellor shall ensure that the institution undertakes education and training activities to counter discrimination and to prevent, minimize and/or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.
+To this end the Chancellor shall ensure that the institution undertakes education and training activities to counter harassment and to prevent, minimize or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.

 The Chancellor shall establish procedures that define harassment on campus.
-The Chancellor shall further establish procedures for employees, students, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures for students to resolve complaints of harassment and discrimination.
-All participants are protected from retaliatory acts by the District, its employees, students, and agents.
+The Chancellor shall further establish procedures for employees, students, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures to resolve complaints of harassment and discrimination.
+State and federal law and this policy prohibit retaliatory acts by the District, its employees, students, and agents.

-This policy and related written procedures (including the procedure for making complaints) shall be widely published and publicized to administrators, faculty, staff, and students, particularly when they are new to the institution.
-They shall be available for students and employees in all administrative offices.
+The District will publish and publicize this policy and related written procedures (including the procedure for making complaints) to administrators, faculty, staff, students, unpaid interns, and volunteers particularly when they are new to the institution.
+The District will make this policy and related written procedures (including the procedure for making complaints) available in all administrative offices and will post them on the District’s website.

 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.
+Unpaid interns who violate this policy and related procedures may be subject to disciplinary measures up to and including termination from the internship or other unpaid work experience program.